You’ve got goals.

 Or get a structure to follow if you’re DIY’ing your site, copy, or both.

 You have information to share, but you need to know where to stick it.
-Give your designer, developer, and copywriter (hey, that might be me) the detail they need by defining:
+Give your designer, developer, and copywriter the detail they need by defining:

 • a site structure that can scale with you, and accounts for your content needs now and in the future